thomasboyt/component-platformer/README.md

 * [ ] Begin figuring out what dev tooling around components looks like: how are components visualized?
 * [ ] Currently, there are order-dependent update chains.
 Is this okay?
 Should this be codified?
   * For example: `PlayerController` has to be applied *before* `PlatformerPhysics`, or things feel really laggy since they're not applied for a whole frame.
+* [ ] Figure out additional hooks for components
+  * For example, collision needs to be broken up into "detection" and "resolution" phases, so that e.g. an enemy that turns around when it hits a block can be coded as two separate components
+  * `FixedUpdate`-like hook?
+Does this even make sense in a single-threaded application?
+Seems suuuper difficult to time and schedule correctly.

 ## Shim Todo